katcipis/katcipis.github.io/_drafts/restless-restfull.md

-He just describes exactly what sadly happened to REST, instead of being considered as another architectural style, among others, with it's own trade-offs, it has become the latest fad in architectural design.
+He just describes exactly what sadly happened to REST, instead of being considered as another architectural style, among others, with its own trade-offs, it has become the latest fad in architectural design.
 Design-by-buzzword, there is no way to put it better.
 Need more convincing ?
 Another pearl from the dissertation: